Urinary Tract Infections (UTIs) and Proteus Mirabilis Bacteria

 Transports urine from the urinary bladder to the outside world

-Causes of UTIs and Some Prevention Tips
+Causes of UTIs and Possible Prevention Steps

 In women, the anus is behind and close to the urethral opening.
-It's easy for bacteria to move from the anus to the urethra, which is why hygiene and careful toilet habits are so important.
+It's quite easy for bacteria to move from the anus to the urethra, which is one reason why hygiene and careful toilet habits are important.
 Health experts recommend that women wipe from front to back after defecation to reduce the chance of bacterial entry into the urethra.
 Bacteria can also enter the urethra from the opening to the reproductive tract, which is located between the anus and the urethral opening.

 Women have a far higher incidence of UTIs than men, not only because of the location of their urethral opening but also because their urethra is shorter.
 A female's urethra is about one and a half inches in length while a male's is about eight inches long.
 In a female, the bacteria don't have far to travel to reach the urinary bladder and the rest of the urinary tract.